Antes people: 6th and 7th centuries

-Shortly afterward, the Antes became Roman allies (after approaching the Romans) and were given gold payments and a fort named "Turris" somewhere north of the Danube at a strategically important location, in order to prevent hostile barbarians invading Roman lands.
+In 545, the Antes became Roman allies (after approaching the Romans) and were given gold payments and a fort named "Turris" somewhere north of the Danube (possibly Tyras, Pietroasele, or Dinogetia) at a strategically important location, in order to prevent hostile barbarians invading Roman lands.
 This was part of a larger set of alliances, including the Lombards, lifting pressure off the lower Danube and enabling forces to be diverted to Italy.
 Thus, in 545, Antean soldiers were fighting in Lucania against Ostrogoths, and in the 580s they attacked the settlements of the Sklavenes at the behest of the Romans.
 In 555 and 556, Dabragezas (of Antean origin) led the Roman fleet in Crimea against Persian positions.

 The Antes remained Roman allies until their demise in the first decade of the 7th century.
 They were often involved in conflicts with the Avars, such as the war recorded by Menander the Guardsman (50, frg 5.3.17–21) in the 560s.
 In 602, in retaliation for a Roman attack on their Sklavene allies, the Avars sent their general Apsich to "destroy the nation of the Antes."
 Despite numerous defections to the Romans during the campaign, the Avar attack appears to have ended the Antean polity.
 They never again appear in sources, apart from the epithet Anticus in the imperial titulature in 612.
 Curta argues that the 602 attack on the Antes destroyed their political independence.
 However, based on the aforementioned attestation of Anticus, Georgios Kardaras rather argues that the disappearance of the Antes stemmed from the general collapse of the Scythian/lower Danubian limes they defended, ending their hegemony on the lower Danube.

+Fall

+Scholars often associated the fall of the Antes with the attack of the Avars.
 Others have seen a remote connection between the demise of the Antes and the oppression of the Dulebes by the Avars mentioned in the Primary Chronicle, and/or the tradition recorded by Al-Masudi and Abraham ben Jacob that in ancient times the Walitābā (which some read as Walīnānā and identified with the Volhynians) were "the original, pure-blooded Saqaliba, the most highly honoured" and dominated the rest of the Slavic tribes, but due to "dissent" their "original organization was destroyed" and "the people divided into factions, each of them ruled by their own king", implying existence of a Slavic federation which perished after the attack of the Avars.
-Whatever the case, shortly after the collapse of the Danubian limes (more specifically, the tactical Roman withdrawal), the first evidence of Slavic settlement in northeastern Bulgaria begin to appear.

-The Pereshchepina hoard, dating to the early 7th century, may be considered part of an Antean chieftain's treasury, although most researchers consider it to be the treasure of Khan Kubrat, the first ruler of Old Great Bulgaria.
+However, according to Michel Kazanski, the downfall of the Antes, associated Penkovka culture and Martynivka-type hoards, happened in the first half of the 7th century with the arrival of the Bulgars and then Khazars who probably acted on the behest of the Byzantine Empire against the Antes.
+From the west and south arrived Slavs with Prague-Korchak cultural traditions, although small groups of Antes could have survived around Southern Bug and Moldova, according to Kazanski the "main bulk of the Pen'kivka population may have retreated from the middle Dnieper to the north, to the area of their distant cousins, the Kalochyn culture population".